cranej/cranej.github.io/posts/2017-05-06-use-gnupg-the-more-powerful-way.md

 Now if you run `ssh-add -l` you should be able to see the new added key.

-To export the public key if you need a correct format to include into `~/.ssh/authorized_keys` or add to github etc., use `ssh-add -L` instead.
+To export the public key in a correct form for `~/.ssh/authorized_keys` and github etc., use `ssh-add -L` instead.

 [1]: https://www.archlinux.org/